Change bEGINS hERE.

 Listen to the stories.

-In addition to reading the articles, listen to the audio versions of each story for high-quality, emotional, and powerful retellings of each article and its corresponding stage.
-Before immersing in the audio, a brief historical note will anchor you in the specific event you are about to experience.
-These retellings are integrated with excerpts from authentic, unedited speeches, transcripts, testimony, and unnerving sounds, create an absorbing experience that moves beyond the page.
+In addition to reading the articles, listen to the audio versions of each story.
+They offer high-quality, emotional, and powerful retellings of each article and its corresponding stage.
+A brief historical note is provided first.
+It will anchor you in the specific event you are about to experience before immersing in the audio.
+These retellings are integrated with excerpts from authentic, unedited speeches.
+The transcripts, testimony, and unnerving sounds create an absorbing experience that moves beyond the page.

 3